The Gentleman's Guide: Pattern Mixing

 What is pattern mixing anyway?

-It is basically mixing up the patterns in your outfit so that none are the same.
+It is basically mixing up the patterns in your outfit in a way that avoids clashing.

 Sounds easy right?

 It is easy, but it can be a little confusing at first.

 These are all valid concerns that we've all had at some point.

 To simplify things, I like to group all patterns into four categories:

 Here are some of the patterns you can find in each category: